 In the past 30 years, Women's Studies has produced a compelling body of interdisciplinary and multicultural scholarship that has challenged traditional interpretations of history, experience, culture and even science.
 Women's Studies courses (offered in 16 academic departments) encourage students -female as well as male -to reconsider the diversity of women's experiences in the past and the changing roles of women and men today.
 Women's Studies at DePauw offers outstanding opportunities to develop critical thinking, interpretive and writing skills as well as the cultural knowledge necessary for a liberal education.
 Many of the nation's finest graduate schools offer advanced degrees in Women's Studies.
 Women's Studies majors find employment in the same broad range of fields as do graduates of other liberal arts disciplines.
 The Women's Studies major and minor offer students an opportunity to concentrate on an area of passionate interest while acquiring skills, and interrogating perspectives, from many different disciplines.
 Women's Studies majors complete an ambitious independent research project of their own design in the senior year.
 Students may choose to major in Women's Studies, or simply to take one or more courses in the field.
 Many students begin with Introduction to Women's Studies (WS 140), but one can begin almost anywhere: there is a range of courses cross-listed with traditional departments from which to choose.
 For minors, Feminist Theory (WS 340) serves as the capstone experience.
 Studying in an off-campus DePauw-sponsored or GLCA program, such as the Comparative Women's Studies Program in Europe, is encouraged for majors and minors.
 Appropriate courses from off-campus may be applied toward the minor or major upon approval by the director of Women's Studies.

-Requirements for a major in Women's Studies

-Total courses required Ten
+Requirements For A Major In Women's, Gender, And Sexuality Studies

+TOTAL COURSES REQUIRED

+CORE COURSES

+OTHER REQUIRED COURSES

-Core courses WS 140, WS 340, WS 350, WS 440.
+WGSS 140, WGSS 340, WGSS 350, WGSS 440.

 At least one of the following:

-- WS 250, Queer Theory, Queer Lives
+- WGSS 250, Queer Theory, Queer Lives

-- WS 260, Women of Color in the U.S.
+- WGSS 260, Women of Color in the U.S.

-- WS 262, Transnational Feminisms
+- WGSS 262, Transnational Feminisms

-Other required courses The remaining courses, one of which must be at the 300-level, may be drawn from the following regularly offered courses and/or from affiliated electives approved by the Women's Studies Steering Committee:
+The remaining courses, one of which must be at the 300-level, may be drawn from the following regularly offered courses and/or from affiliated electives approved by the Women's, Gender, and Sexuality Studies Steering Committee:

-- WS 342, Women, Health and Social Control
+- WGSS 342, Women, Health and Social Control

-- WS 362, Feminist Approaches to Environmentalism
+- WGSS 362, Feminist Approaches to Environmentalism

-- WS 355, Women in Education
+- WGSS 355, Women in Education

-- WS 332, Women, Culture and Identity
+- WGSS 332, Women, Culture and Identity

-300 and 400 level courses Four Senior requirement The senior requirement consists of the completion of WS 440.
-Additional information Students must also take at least 16 courses outside the list of women's studies courses.
+The senior requirement consists of the completion of WGSS 440.

+Students must also take at least 16 courses outside the list of women's, gender and sexuality studies courses.
 No more than two courses of off-campus study may be counted toward the major.
 Studying in an off-campus DePauw-sponsored or GLCA program such as the Comparative Women's Studies Program in Europe is encouraged for majors and minors.
-Appropriate courses from off campus may be applied toward the major upon approval by the Director of Women's Studies.
-Recent changes in major The list of core courses and other courses was revised effective 7/1/2012.
+Appropriate courses from off campus may be applied toward the major upon approval by the Director of Women's, Gender, and Sexuality Studies.

+The list of core courses and other courses was revised effective 7/1/2012.